Degarth/Shopping-Cart-App/README.md

-php console.php update                            // Update the quantity of a product php console.php remove                            // Remove a product from the cart php console.php currencies                        // Show a table of supported currencies php console.php new-currency 'name' 'rate'        // Add a new currency to be supported, enter new currency name and rate inline with the command
+php console.php update                            // Update the quantity of a product php console.php remove                            // Remove a product from the cart php console.php currencies                        // Show a table of supported currencies php console.php new-currency 'name' 'rate'        /* Add a new currency to be supported,
+                                                     Enter new currency name and rate inline with the command*/
 ```
 ## Technical Requirements